Orlando Renegades: In Orlando

 The Renegades drew far better than the Federals, averaging about 25,000 fans per game over their nine regular-season home dates, and the crowd of 26,847 that attended the June 1 game against Tampa Bay, which included many Bandits fans who traveled to Orlando from the Tampa area for the game as part of a growing Tampa Bay-Orlando rivalry, was a highlight of the season.
 Dizney had hoped to draw more Orlando-area fans away from the Bandits than the Renegades did in 1985 and for bigger crowds overall at Renegades home games.
 He nonetheless decided to move forward with the team in Orlando for the 1986 USFL season.
 One of his limited partners, Charles Givens, told NPR that he knew that the Renegades would not be included in any potential merger with the NFL, and contented himself with the likelihood that the Renegades and any other teams left out of a merger would automatically receive $14 million.

 After the conclusion of the 1985 season, the USFL considered contraction of the league to focus on its more successful franchises.
 At a meeting on July 2, 1985, league owners discussed a possible merger of the league's three Florida teams.
 Dizney rejected the idea of the Renegades being involved in any merger, fearing he would lose credibility in Orlando if he agreed to move the Renegades out of the Orlando area.
 Ultimately, the Renegades were one of eight teams selected to continue operations in the 1986 season, when the USFL planned to switch to a fall schedule.
-However, the entire league collapsed before any games were played in 1986.
+However, the entire league collapsed before any games were played in 1986 after the USFL was only awarded three dollars in an antitrust suit against the NFL.
+The aborted move to Miami was cited as a factor in the adverse jury award.

 Orlando Football Partners, Ltd., was dissolved on January 25, 1988, and the franchise's existence as a corporate entity came to an official end when Orlando Football Partners, Inc., was dissolved on September 26, 1997.